R33S3Y/nixos-config/README.md

 # Reesey's NIXos Config

 This is the repository where I keep my nixos config.
-Each branch is for each of my computers currently that only includes my 2 personal computers, Amethyst and Diamond although I may expand it to include some of my servers.

 ## Disclaimer